mamokarz/getting-started/DCF_Demo.md

   .\build\samples\sprinkler.1\sprinkler.1.bin
 ```

 All packages use Position Independent Code (PIC), so they can be installed in any available memory in the MCU.
 For example, you may install key_vault.1 in the address 0x08050000, and sprinkler.1 in the address 0x08057000.
-The DM reserves the first 320K of Flash to the RTOS, so, you can chose any memory starting at 0x08050000.
+The DM reserves the first 320K of Flash for the RTOS, so, you can chose any memory starting at 0x08050000.

 ### Upload Binary to MCU Flash